 “I like to be active, so a lot of my spare time is spent outside, gardening and walking the dog and also in the local church choir,” added Stella, who has moved around in her career, with locations including the Lake District, Cornwall and nine years in South Africa.

 Wouldham school moved from its former site in the centre of village in February last year to an all-new purpose-built complex – the land and funding being provided by Trenport – in order to cater for both the children of Wouldham and those living on Peters Village, which is set to have 1,000 homes within the next few years.

 The school’s head, Carl Fitter, said: “The new school location is ideally placed for Wouldham and the new community at Peters Village, but the safety of children walking to the new school was paramount, so we are absolutely delighted to have Stella as our ‘lollipop lady’.
 Everybody loves her here!”

-Peters Village developer Trenport wants to consult existing nearby residents on a plan to add up to 110 more homes to the fledgling community near Wouldham and Burham.
+Peters Village developer Trenport has been consulting nearby residents on a plan to add up to 110 more homes to the fledgling community near Wouldham and Burham.

 The original scheme envisaged 1,000 new homes, transforming brown field acres once occupied by a former cement works and chalk quarry, but it omitted further viable development land extensions – one to the north and one to the south.